Skip to navigation

 Many families in Ohio and across the United States are tasked with appointing or becoming a guardian for a loved one who needs help taking care of themselves or managing their financial matters.
 According to statistics from the American Association of Retired Persons (AARP), about 1.5 million adults in the United States are under guardianship.
 In the state of Ohio, a person or entity may be appointed by the probate court to help an incompetent person or minor with self-care or financial management

 If you need help appointing a guardian for a loved one or want to understand your role as a guardian, consulting with an experienced attorney is important for detailed guidance.
-I'm dedicated to providing knowledgeable legal guidance and advocacy to individuals and families in guardianship-related matters.
+At The Law Office of Gregory L. Williams, I'm dedicated to providing knowledgeable legal guidance and advocacy to individuals and families in guardianship-related matters.
 Using my extensive experience, I can guide you through the process of establishing legal guardianship and educate you about your expected duties and responsibilities as a guardian to an incompetent adult or minor child.

-I proudly serve clients in Columbus, Ohio, and throughout Central Ohio.
+My firm — The Law Office of Gregory L. Williams — proudly serves clients in Columbus, Ohio, and throughout Central Ohio.
 Call me today to schedule a one-on-one consultation.

 TRUSTED LEGAL COUNSEL